about marty

 On Corporate Life

 I kept working for several more years before resigning in 2018.
 Looking back I’d say corporate life was odd.
-I am proud of some of the work I did there, especially helping establish Marion’s Cleaning Service (google it for an inspiring story) but mostly it’s battle scars.
+I am proud of some of the work I did there, but mostly it’s battle scars.
 With corporate life, like politics, the phone stops ringing the moment you leave.
 People make out that they like you, but they don’t – they like what you have (power and influence) and what you can do for them.
 Like politics, the relationships are power-based.
 But unlike politics, genuine friendships are hard to find.
 In corporate life it’s rare to find friends through shared values, whereas in politics it’s common.
 Like politics, ego is a major factor.
 But unlike politics, the majority are attracted to corporate life for the money which takes precedence over personal and community values, empathy and decency.
-Something drives us to want to climb the greasy corporate pole.
-Something drives us to want to tear others down.
-Where politics is about ego and power, corporate life is about ego and money.
-And in corporate life some people will do anything to get it.
-Most people in politics want power so that they can do good things.
-The same does not apply in corporate life.
-It’s almost entirely about the individual.
-It is the perfect breeding ground for narcissists and sociopaths.
-The corporate scars I have today are mostly from trauma and shock at how horrible people can be to each other.
-Life has taught me that kindness rarely features in corporate life, but it thrives in community.
+“Safety is our highest priority”, until it comes down to a choice between safety and profits.
+Thats the truth.

 Retirement to brain-surgery

 We would never have contemplated cancer happening again.
 I know only one other family where both partners have cancer, and they are older.
 But I don’t know any young child who has had both parents get cancer so young.
-I feel for our girls.
-But I’m also hopeful it will be the making of them.
+I feel for our daughters having to face that worry at such a young age, but looking at them now I think it helped make them more resilient and forged their values.
+Our children have witnessed us survive and have been part of the effort to win and live positively.
+You get the news.
+You listen to your Doctors.
+You get informed and educated, ask questions and make wise decisions.
+Stay fit.
+Eat well.
+Live.

 Creating music and songwriting is the closest feeling I’ve ever had to being completely happy, comparable only to when my daughters were born.
 So I think this is what I will do for the rest of my days, or for as long as I’m well enough.